-Gold prices experienced a substantial surge of 13.36% or $310.44/oz in Q3, notching multiple new all-time highs, closely aligning with our projection released on 1 July 2024.
+Gold prices experienced a substantial surge of 13.36% or US$310.44/oz in Q3, notching multiple new all-time highs, closely aligning with our projection released on 1 July 2024.
 As we transition into Q4 2024, our proprietary system indicates that Gold retains its cyclical uptrend, with the bulls firmly in control.
-There is a strong likelihood that bulls will retest the supply strength at the $2,685/oz level, which represents the current all-time high for Gold, potentially setting new records.
+There is a strong likelihood that bulls will retest the supply strength at the US$2,685/oz level, which represents the current all-time high for Gold, potentially setting new records.

 Our system suggests that if the precious metals market maintains its uptrend this quarter, Gold may outperform Silver in terms of price movement.